 That first mass prisoner release ended January 27, 1777.

 In February of 1777, Brig.
-Gen. Samuel Holden Parsons reported about three-fourths of paroled revolutionary prisoners near Lyme, Conn., had died already.
+Gen. Samuel Holden Parsons reported about three-fourths of paroled revolutionaries imprisoned near Lyme, Conn., had died already.

-Even as Howe was releasing revolutionary prisoners, Washington captured hundreds of Hessian troops during the Battle of Trenton.
+Even as Howe was releasing the POWs, Washington captured hundreds of Hessian troops during the Battle of Trenton.
 He ordered his men to treat them humanely.

 “Let them have no reason to complain of our copying the brutal example of the British army in their treatment of our unfortunate brethren who have fallen into their hands,” Washington said.